Why I call myself an Artist

 I started using the em (—) dash in 2017, after I saw it on Jeff Goins’ blog.
 However, nowadays, when people see an em dash anywhere, they say it’s from GPT.
 Well—AlḥamduliLLĀH for GPT.
 Without it, I would still be bothering people with: “Should I leave it like that or make it clearer?
 What do you think?”

-So all praises belong to ALLAH—who created great writers, and who also bestowed the gift of GPT on knowledge workers.
+So all praises belong to ALLAH—who created great writers, and who also bestowed the gift of GPT on the world.

 Anyway, for those writers who never use GPT, respect — I respect the principle.
 However, for me, it's actually helpful, and it doesn't replace any part of my writing process.
 Rather, it's one of the best search and editing tools ever.